 The applicant provides assurance that program funds will supplement (increase the level of service), and not supplant (replace) state mandates, State Board of Education rules, and activities previously conducted with state or local funds.
-The
+The applicant provides assurance that state or local funds may not be decreased or diverted for other purposes merely

-If preliminarily selected for award, LEA agrees that full grant award will not be released until TEA staff have concluded the x negotiation process and verified that an approved EPP provider was selected and the MOU contains all the required elements listed on page 7 of 2021-2022 Principal Residency Grant Program, Cycle 4 Program Guidelines.
+If preliminarily selected for award, LEA agrees that full grant award will not be released until TEA staff have concluded the negotiation process and verified that an approved EPP provider was selected and the MOU contains all the required elements listed on page 7 of 2021-2022 Principal Residency Grant Program, Cycle 4 Program Guidelines.

-For TEA Use Only: Adjustments on this page have been confirmed with by of TEA by phone / fax / email on ·
+For TEA Use Only: Adjustments on this page have been confirmed with by of TEA by phone / fax / email on